 The operation will be paid for by your insurance.
 There are no hidden fees that we are not telling you about.
 We charge an online medical consultation fee to get you into our practice so we know what is best for you prior to you having surgery with us.
 We charge an online medical consultation fee because we put a lot more work into your case than any other doctor (before, during and after your operation).
 We understand your problem more than your other doctors do.
 Our experience in seeing all the various presentations of this thyroid surgical diseases is far more than any other doctors.
 Dr. Clayman has the highest surgical cure rates in the world.
 Importantly, he also has the lowest complication rates in the world.
 We don't waste your time doing dumb, unnecessary tests.
 We will help you understand your disease better than anybody else, and what it means going forward.
 We will give you advice that your other doctors can't and won't.
 Our entire thyroid surgery and thyroid cancer center team (nurses, techs, doctors, etc) have dedicated their life to this one disease and we don't do anything else.
 We don't have residents, fellows or interns helping or actually performing your operation.
 We don't have residents or interns performing your anesthesia.
 Nobody can provide you the level of expertise that we can.

-All patients undergo an online medical comprehensive telephone consultation with Dr. Clayman prior to being evaluated at the Clayman Thyroid Cancer Center.
+All patients undergo an online medical comprehensive telephone consultation with Dr. Clayman or Frankenthaler prior to being evaluated at the Clayman Thyroid Surgery and Thyroid Cancer Center.
 Often times, these online medical consultations consume more time than the actual surgical procedures will consume.
 Your insurance will not pay this fee - If you are retired or on a fixed income, let us know and we will make every effort to work with you on our consultation fees so you can afford it.
 We don't want money to be the only reason you don't get the best care in the world.
 Let us know!.

 THIS IS HOW YOU BECOME A PATIENT OF THE CLAYMAN THYROID CANCER CENTER: